adrianbr/bi_utilities/scripts/gaming/tenjin_dv_to_bq/Readme.md

 2. Increment on column last value + merge on PK columns
 3. Take a custom query for increment (such as last 30d or even a complex select) and merge it on PK columns.

+Ultimately, all methods run a query and retrieve data which is then saved as a table (and merged to a target)

+Why the above scenarios?

+1. The full load is not exposed to the config but you can call it directly from redshift_to_bq_loader.full_copy_schema the use case is to copy the data once entirely for an ad hoc analysis or for incrementing on it later.

+the data goes from Redshift via select -> Local file (json) -> to gogole storage -> Bigquery target table

+2. The increment on column value checks the loaded table (if exists) and only takes the new rows.
+It then merges them though an upsert-like transaction.
+This way we are economical about copy time and resources.

+the data goes from Redshift via select -> Local file (json) -> to gogole storage -> Bigquery increment table -> (IDEMPOTENT MERGE) Bigquery target table

+3. Because some tables are better loaded by custom rules (such as last 30d, or any other filters) or because you might want to copy only some columns, or your own aggregated metric resulting from a query, we can use this method that takes a query output and treats it as a table (as for point 2)

+the data flow is the same as for point 3

 # How it works
 ##For the last value based copy:
 1. Last value is read from the table in BQ, if table does not exist, then we take the first (min) value from redshift for the table